-Note: Mary cautions me to insist on using buttermilk.
-To substitute, add 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice per cup of regular milk.
+Note: Mary is Irish to the core and she cautions me to insist on using buttermilk.
+But sometimes it's necessary to substitute: add 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice per cup of regular milk.
 Let stand 5 to 10 minutes, then stir before using.

 4 cups all-purpose flour

 2 teaspoons baking soda

 1 teaspoon baking powder